jstetich/LCWMD_Monitoring_sum/Analysis/DO_Analysis_Summary.md

 Read in the data from the Derived Data folder.

-Note that I filter out data from 2019 because that is only a partial year, which might affect estimation of things like seasonal trends.
+Note that we filter out data from 2019 because that is only a partial year, which might affect estimation of things like seasonal trends.
 We could add it back in, but with care….

-*Full\_Data.csv* does not include a field for precipitation from the previous day.
-In earlier work, we learned that a weighted sum of recent precipitation provided better explanatory power.
-But we also want to check a simpler model, so we construct a “PPrecip” data field.
-This is based on a modification of code in the “Make\_Daily\_Summaries.Rmd” notebook.

 ``` r
 fn <- "Full_Data.csv"